 Project management is not easy.
 It’s hard work, and it requires lots of time and effort.
 It also needs a deep understanding of things like reporting, tracking, resource management, planning, forecasting, and more.

 Let’s dig deeper and see what project management is and why it’s essential for any business.

 What is project management?

-Wikipedia defines project management as the discipline of initiating, planning, executing, controlling, and closing the work of your team to achieve certain goals and meet specific success criteria.
+Wikipedia defines project management as the discipline of initiating, planning, executing, controlling, and closing your team’s work to achieve certain goals and meet specific success criteria.

-At the end of the day, the importance of project management lies in balancing the time, cost, and quality of your output.
+At the end of the day, project management’s importance lies in balancing the time, cost, and quality of your output.
 If you’re successful at this, then you have achieved proper project management.

 The Project Management Institute takes project management a step further and defines 10 areas of knowledge of project management:

 - Risk Management

 That brings us to the next question;